You probably heard that to tree planter job is one of the hardest in the world.

 Enough talking right?

 There is no big secret here.
 There are no hourly working hours.
 As much you plant — as much you earn.
-Also, planter earnings will vary depending on planting experience, management, planting pace, kind of a tree, prices, especially ground conditions.
+Also, planter earnings will vary depending on planting experience, management, planting pace, kind of tree, prices, especially ground conditions.

 We talked about time, physical and psychological performance, accommodation because tree planting is pace work.
 You are paid by the tree, so the more trees you plant in a day, the more money you earn.